The Green Lake (Gruener See) in Austria

 Directly at the Green Lake you are not allowed to camp.
 However, the beautiful campsite Freizeitsee Zenz is only a few minutes drive away and is also open all year round!

 The area around the lake is a fantastic hiking area.
-The most popular hike is from the Green Lake in the direction of Jassing up to the Sonnschienalm.
-Wonderful are also tours to the Pribitz, Meßnerin or to the Edelweißboden.
+The most popular hikes are up to the Sonnschienalm, and tours to the Pribitz, Meßnerin or to the Edelweißboden.

-No matter if spring, summer, autumn or winter, a trip to the Green Lake is worthwhile in every season!
+No matter is spring, summer, autumn or winter, a trip to the Green Lake is worthwhile in every season!
 In 2014, this natural spot was even voted the most beautiful hidden place in Austria.
-If you are planning a trip, we have compiled the most beautiful impressions and impressions for you here:
+If you are planning a trip to Green Lake, we have compiled the most beautiful impressions and impressions for you here:

 Hikes in the region of the Green Lake